TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 The :mod:`select` module is commonly used to help with asynchronous I/O on sockets.

-To prevent the TCP connect from blocking, you can set the socket to non-blocking mode.
+To prevent the TCP connect kutoka blocking, you can set the socket to non-blocking mode.
 Then when you do the ``connect()``, you will either connect immediately (unlikely) or get an exception that contains the error number as ``.errno``.
 ``errno.EINPROGRESS`` indicates that the connection is in progress, but hasn't